Twig Adventures

 Route: Keyhole, Class 3

 My final 14er of 2020 was a fitting one.
-I’d started the season with one of the biggest challenges, in terms of distance and elevation gain: Pikes Peak.
+I started the season with one of the biggest challenges, in terms of distance and elevation gain: Pikes Peak.
 I finished on an equally challenging peak, which was also probably my favorite hike the whole season…that’s saying a lot.
 Interestingly, Longs and Pikes Peak share a connection in that they both sit on the front range, rising over 9,000 feet above the Great Plains.
 It’s this similarity that resulted in the naming of Longs Peak.
 In 1820, Major Stephen Long, an Army officer and explorer, led an expedition west into the new territories.
 His party sighted a high peak from far away and headed for it, thinking it was previously ‘discovered’ Pikes Peak.
 They ended up about 100 miles north of where they thought they were (Longs Peak is the northernmost 14er in the Rockies), but hey, close enough for those days, right?
 For this distinction (error!), they named the peak after Long.
-(I’ve previously expressed how I feel about dad’s with bad geography skills.)
+(I’ve previously expressed how I feel about guys with bad geography skills.)

 This is one of the most photographed parts of the hike, with the striking eastern prominence of the peak lit by the rising sun.
 Real rock climbers go up this sheer face, called the Diamond Route.
-I’m not a rock climber.

 Next was the ‘Narrows”, an exposed ledge section that is just as trippy as it sounds.
 I don’t like traverses along exposure, so I made a point not to look down much.
 Wherever possible, I went inside of rockfalls instead of to the outside, sometimes making it harder on myself by doing so.
-As is often the case, it all looked worse than it is.
+As is often the case, it all looked worse than it actually was.

 I’m almost at the top!